Tautological classes with twisted coefficients: Twisted commutative algebras and tautological rings

 is given by the cross product, as defined in \ref{crossproduct}.
 More generally, for any partition $\{1,\ldots,n\} = T \sqcup T'$ we have maps $\CH^k(C_g^T) \otimes \CH^l(C_g^{T'}) \to \CH^{k+l}(C_g^n)$.
 We will refer to maps of this form, too, as cross product maps; this should not cause any confusion.

 We now have the following proposition, which in a sense explains why we will find the notion of a twisted commutative algebra useful.
-We have defined maps $R^\bullet(C_g^n) \to R^{\bullet}(M_g,\VV^{\otimes n}) \to R^{\bullet}(M_g,\VV^{\langle n\rangle})$; these maps are not in any sense ring homomorphisms (in fact there is no ring structure on the latter two spaces).
+We have defined maps $R^\bullet(C_g^n) \to R^{\bullet}(M_g,\VV^{\otimes n}) \to R^{\bullet}(M_g,\VV^{\langle n\rangle})$; recall that $\VV^{\langle n \rangle}$ denotes the ``primitive part'' of $\VV^{\otimes n}$ and was defined in Subsection \ref{explicitbraueraction}.
+These maps are not in any sense ring homomorphisms (in fact there is no ring structure on the latter two spaces).
 Nevertheless these will define homomorphisms of \emph{twisted} commutative algebras, when we consider all $n$ simultaneously:

 \begin{prop} Fix $g \geq 2$, and consider the following commutative diagram: Each entry in this diagram is a twisted commutative algebra, and the arrows in this diagram are morphisms of twisted commutative algebras. \end{prop}